 We therefore have dedicated part of our time at Lodge ( Our charitable contribution to our communities) to assist in returning the legacy of critical thinking and dialog into the community by studying both the Trivium and having discussions on important and relevant topics.

 Through the study of the Trivium (Grammar, Logic and Rhetoric) we learn an "Integrated approach to unlocking the power of the mind."

 So what does this have to do with the Trivium and discussion?

 Freemasonry has always been associated with the seven liberal arts and sciences (see below)

-“The earliest evidence for linking Masonry to the Seven Liberal Arts and Sciences is the Regius Poem possibly written by a monk from Llanthony Priory, Monmoushire, around 1390”
+“The earliest evidence linking Masonry to the Seven Liberal Arts and Sciences is the Regius Poem, possibly written by a monk from Llanthony Priory, Monmoushire, around 1390”

 This poem proclaimed that Masonry has always been associated with “Grammar, Logicke, Rhetorick, Arithmatic, Geometry, Musick, and Astronomie.”
 This is an unmistakable reference to the 7 liberal arts composed of the Trivium (Grammar, Logic, and Rhetoric) and the Quadrivium (Arithmetic, Geometry, Music, and Astronomy).